SpeckNoob/Nokotan-Enjoyers-V2/README.md

 The motor works by converting electrical energy into mechanical energy, specifically rotational motion, through the interaction of magnetic fields.
 It uses the principle that a current-carrying conductor experiences a force within a magnetic field.
 This force causes a rotor to spin, which then drives a shaft, producing mechanical work.
 This is then connected to the wheels with two jammed axles.

-To connect the motor to the skeleton, we made a piece that holds the motor in place and its directly attached to the main body with the use of screws.
+To connect the motor to the skeleton, we made an opening in the skeleton to fit the motor inside, then we held it up with screws.

 <img width="400" height="600" alt="image" src="https://github.com/user-attachments/assets/16ea506e-7c31-4eee-9259-efbd8307ebd5" />